-Children's health care needs are identified and addressed as appropriate by the registered person.
+The health care needs of each child are identified and addressed as appropriate by the registered person.

 10.1 The registered person promotes the good health of children and takes positive steps to prevent the spread of infection and appropriate measures when they are ill.